-The Department of Russian and Slavic Studies gives students the opportunity to study abroad and explore the world through the UA study abroad programs of Arizona Russian Abroad.
+The Department of Russian and Slavic Studies gives students the opportunity to study abroad and explore the world through the UA study abroad programs of Arizona in Russia and Arizona in Kazakhstan.
 The study abroad programs are administered by the UA Office of Study Abroad and Student Exchange.

 "In 2012, I studied abroad in Moscow, Russia through the Arizona-Russian Abroad program offered by the University of Arizona.
 During the short eight months that I spent there, I learned so much more about the culture, history and every day life of Russia; things that one could never learn by reading a textbook.
 All of this knowledge came from not only visiting the famous museums and watching a ballet or two at the State Kremlin Palace, but also by going on a relaxing walk through Sokol’niki Park (my personal favorite part in Moscow) and having casual conversation with Muscovites.
 And half way through each semester, just when the students were growing tired from studying, we took a week-long to different cities: the first to Saint Petersburg, the second - Kazan.
 As a result of experiencing the submersion into such a different country, I have countless memories of my time there, a greater respect for Russia and the people and have become much more fluent in the Russian language (three months into the semester I had passed the state exams and achieved the Level-1 Certificate)."

 -Keith Wright, about study abroad experience